studioromeo/studioromeo.github.com/src/posts/2013-06-11-using-guard-phpunit-with-composer.md

 ---
-title: Using guard-phpunit with composer
+title: Using Guard-phpunit with Composer
 ---

 While reading through a book on unit testing with PHP I ran into a few issues using guard with phpunit.
 This article guides me (and maybe you) through the process of installing & configuring guard with PHPUnit.